yourjelly/odoo/addons/wowl/doc/developing_guide.md

     ENOSPC: System limit for number of file watchers reached...
 ```

-This is probably caused by the livereload features, that needs to watch the
+This is probably caused by the livereload features, that need to watch the
 file system.
 Also, note that odoo started in `dev=all` mode also has its own
 watchers.